Alicepinch/everything-vegan/README.md

 </details>

 #### Differences from original wireframes:
 As you can see from the original wireframes, there are some features that were not implemented/ some design decisions were changed during the build.
-For example, due to time constraints and priotisising more important features, the reviews section was not included on the homepage.
+For example, due to time constraints and more important features, the reviews section was not included on the homepage.
 On the profile page when a user is logged in, the "{Username} profile" header was removed as this didn't look the best and was not necessary.

 ## Design

 Veganism can sometimes be associated with being boring.
-Therefore, for the overall design of this project I wanted it to be modern but with a fun feel throughout for the user.
+However, for the overall design of this project I wanted it to be modern but with a fun feel throughout for the user.

 <details><summary>Typography</summary>
 <p>